 4. Who are the people who have influenced you the most, and how?

-5. Describe two humbling experiences you have had.
+5. Describe two humbling experiences you have had, or mistakes you’ve made.
 What did you learn from them?

-14. What are the most important things in your life and why?
+13. What are the most important things in your life?

 14. What is the single most important thing I should remember about you after you leave?

 * Note if you are getting canned responses or seeing any red flags, especially any hints of ego—such as focusing too much on “I” in work stories, as opposed to “we.”
 We recommend consulting with legal counsel and/or human resources officials and remaining mindful of privacy and legal restrictions when determining which questions to ask.

 Bob Vanourek and Gregg Vanourek, father and son, are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.